brooklax/CodedInBraam/README.md

 - A text editor.
 We recommend Atom (https://atom.io/), Brackets (http://brackets.io/), or Sublime (http://www.sublimetext.com/).

 ##### Handy Info
 - All major stages of the app are numbered from 00 to 04.
-Type in **git branch -l** to list all the branch names and type in **git checkout branch_name** to enter that branch.
+Type in **git branch -a** to list all the branch names and type in **git checkout branch_name** to enter that branch.
 - The **snippets** directory explains how to get your app from a normal Angular app to using the ngMaterial, ngMdIcons and Firebase libraries.

 #### To begin